 Granular sub-base material Type 1 shall comply with Clause 803, MCHW - Type 1 Unbound Mixtures.
-The mixture shall comply with BS EN 13285 and the requirements from table 8/1 with grading requirements to table 8/5 and can be used in conjunction with a geotextile/geogrid membrane to the approval of the Project Engineer.
+The mixture shall comply with BS EN 13285 and the requirements from table 8/1 with grading requirements to table 8/5 and must be used in conjunction with a geotextile membrane for a subbase only pavement foundation design.